a-shah8/Shell/README.md

 # Shell

-This repository contains shell commands with short descriptions in a text file called sh_commands.txt
+This repository contains shell commands with short descriptions in a text file called sh_commands.md